joelstevick/keycloak-deepdive-docker-scripts/README.md

 - **Start Postgres.
 Postgres will provide the backing store for Keycloak.**
 - **Start pgAdmin so that we can inspect the PostgreSQL database.**
 - **Start the Keycloak admin server.**

+Your will need to run chmod +x *.sh in order to execute these scripts